Where is the Fire?

 Pine Forest Facebook page: Neighbors post updates about local fires.

 WildCAD.net: From Central Washington Interagency Communications Center, this site features dispatch reports for recent incidents and tells you where smoke or fire has been reported and what firefighters found.
 Click “Recent Incidents” on the left-hand menu to see a list of fire sightings by township/range/section.
-Pine Forest is Township 34N/Range 21E/Section 20.
+Pine Forest is Township 34N/Range 21E/Sections 17 & 20.

-Okanogan County And Methow Valley topics of interest and news Facebook group: An unofficial but reliable page run by three county residents who monitor police and fire scanners and post information during emergencies.
-A private (closed) Facebook group.
-Click the Join Group button below the cover photo, and a group admin will approve your membership.
+Okanogan County And Methow Valley topics of interest and news Facebook group: An unofficial but reliable page run by several county residents who monitor police and fire scanners and post information during emergencies.
+A private (closed) Facebook group; a group admin will approve your membership.

 Other useful fire sites